KKNithin/mcp-context-forge/docs/docs/architecture/multitenancy.md

   - Membership: Still requires an invitation or explicit approval of a join request.
   - API/UI: Limited metadata may be visible without membership; all management and resource operations still require membership.

-Note: Platform Admin is a global role and is not a team role.
+Note: Platform Owner is a global role and is not a team role.
 Admins can view/manage teams for operational purposes irrespective of team visibility.

 ### Resource Visibility (Design)